 What are the benefits of trusteeship?
 Trustee and Board Volunteers are key to ensuring a group or charity’s sustainability, compliance, resilience and growth.
-You will develop leadership skills gain experience in strategic development and insight and use your professional, managerial and business skills.
+You will develop leadership skills, gain experience in strategic development and insight, and get to use your professional, managerial and business skills.

 How much time does it take?
 This depends on the organisation’s size and activities.
-This information should be included in the role description but also check what time commitment would be required in the initial stages of your discussions with any organisation you are interested in volunteering with.
+This information should be included in the role description but we recommend that you check how much time you may need to commit in your initial discussions with the organisation.

-If you have three years professional experience and are ready to start on your volunteering journey first register with Reach, You can browse all their trustee vacancies in Buckinghamshire or click on latest trustee opportunities from Reach below.
+What are the next steps?
+If you have three years professional experience and are ready to start on your volunteering journey, register with Reach, the online skills-based volunteering database, where you can browse current trustee vacancies in Buckinghamshire.
+Alternatively, you can also click on the latest trustee opportunities from Reach below.

-Need help to get started or want to find out more?
-Contact Lew Headley email@example.com
+If you need help to get started or want to find out more, contact Lew Headley firstname.lastname@example.org

 Latest Trustee Opportunities from Reach